Integrity Is Key

 Nothnagel’s current research focus on three main areas: neuro-leadership (practical lessons that leaders can learn from neuro-science), cognitive decision-making and emotional-intelligence.

-Nothnagel teaches periodically in Aalto Executive Education Executive MBA programs at various locations in Europe and Asia.
+Nothnagel teaches periodically in Aalto Executive MBA programs at various locations in Europe and Asia.
 He is the owner of Benna Oy and is a Senior Advisor at Aalto EE.
 He works as a consultant and executive-coach all over the world, including the Nordic-countries, Germany, the United States and Asia.
 His clients include companies such as ABB, Basware, Cargotec, Danfoss, Daimler, Fazer, Finnair, GE, Hewlett-Packard, HKScan, Michelin, Ruukki, Vaisala and Yahoo.